Ways to Improve Gut Health Naturally

 These have good probiotic properties, which suggests they’re a treat for your gut bacteria – high in fibre, and filled with fatty acids and polyphenols.
-A couple of almonds makes a superb snack when you’re feeling peckish.
+A couple of almonds makes a superb when you’re feeling peckish.

 8. Olive oil

 Gut bacteria and microbes mainly have sort of a diet of fatty acids and polyphenols.
-These are found in vegetable oil.
+These are found in oil.
 It also helps to reduce gut inflammation.
 You can also use it for dressing or drizzle overcooked vegetables.
 Some studies have also found vegetable oil to be beneficial in easing indigestion problems and may also benefit your pancreas by lowering its requirement to supply digestive enzymes.

 We all know water is crucial for gut health, but what else are you able to drink?
 Kombucha could be said as a fermented tea drink thought to possess originated in Manchuria that’s filled with probiotic good bacteria.
-It’s a pointy, vinegary taste and may be used as a refreshing drink on its own or mixed with fruit and spices.
+It’s a pointy, vinegary and may be used as a refreshing drink on its own or mixed with fruit and spices.
 It also makes the bottom for nice cocktails.